JayantRautela/SmartScan/backend/README.md

 - ☁️ File uploads for resumes
 - 🔄 RESTful APIs to serve the frontend
 - 🧼 Input validation and error handling
+- ⌛️ Rate Limit Api Calls so that server is not overloaded and is secured from DDoS attacks

 ## 🛠️ Tech Stack